FAIRERdata/maDMP-Standard/rda_dmp_common_standard_doc_generator/README.md

+#Update the standard to refelct changes made in the GC-RDA maDMP Excel Workbook

+## Update the application profile
+Code and instructions in [conversion](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/rda_dmp_common_standard_doc_generator/Conversion)

-# RDA DMP Common Standard Documentation Generator
+##RDA DMP Common Standard Documentation Generator

 A utility, written in `Go`, for generating the Web documentation of the GCWG-RDA maDMP Standard.
 This utility uses the sources held in a set of [5 Google Spreadsheets](https://docs.google.com/spreadsheets/d/e/2PACX-1vTLLFvV7jnRCAdef34_JgN6py7GPNQGZkizXr6dEUW-X2oEA_AZQXLjrQxHcHZZsIMWQCS3mqOPxlKx/pub?gid=750759343#) which are "published" in `CSV` format at the URLs listed in the config file: [config.yaml](config.yaml), and creates the resulting documentation as a file called "README.md" which is, by default, written into the `output` folder.

 Written by Paul Walk (paul@paulwalk.net)\
 Revised by [Esther Liu](https://github.com/estherliu02), [Emily Chu](https://github.com/emily0c), [Dominique Charles](https://github.com/dominiquecharlesECCC), [Jackie Cao](https://github.com/UWtheshy)

-## Prerequisites
+### Prerequisites

 1. A working [Go](https://golang.org) environment (check the `GOPATH` system environment variable was set correctly after you installed GO)
 2. This Github repository, checked out into a working copy or downloaded locally
 3. [GCC compiler 64-bit](https://jmeubank.github.io/tdm-gcc/) installed and found in the 'path' system enviornment variable.
 If working in a Windows environment, the path is found in System properties > System environment variables.
 Find the path for VScode, path to install GCC is the VScode path without the /bin at the end.
    ![Screenshot of Windows "Edit the system environment variables" feature](https://github.com/FAIRERdata/maDMP-Standard/blob/Master/rda_dmp_common_standard_doc_generator/src/Capture%20Path.PNG "System environement variables")

-## Instructions to compile and run this utility
+### Instructions to compile and run this utility

 These instructions work as written for VS Code.
 If using other editors or the Command Prompt, syntax may need to be slightly modified.

-### 1. Initialize the module and download required packages
+#### 1. Initialize the module and download required packages
 ```bash
 go mod init github.com/FAIRERdata/maDMP-Standard/tree/tests/rda_dmp_common_standard_doc_generator